Preparing For exams

-Exams come around very fast in CIT, before you know, you will find yourself halfway through Semester 1.
+Exams come around very fast in CIT.
 Start your preparation for exams, well in advance.
 Don’t be tempted to think that only last minute cramming will work.

 Repeated learning, practice and understanding, undertaken in small, steady amounts over time is what works best.
 Your learning and grasp of subjects has a deep and solid foundation.

 Use Memorising Tools in the run up to exams such as Mnemonics Techniques which help in recalling larger pieces of information, especially in the form of lists like characteristics, steps, stages, parts, phases, etc.